Key Takeaway

 Hand-Tooled Cowhide

 This is where the real craftsmanship shows.
 A hand-tooled wallet starts with vegetable-tanned cowhide soaked in water — a process called "casing" — to soften the fibers.
-The artisan draws the design onto the damp leather, then cuts every line with a swivel knife.
-Each cut goes about half the leather's thickness.
-After cutting, a beveling tool is pressed along one side of each line to create depth — pushing one side down so the other appears raised.
-Additional stamps add texture: basket weave backgrounds, feather patterns, flower petals.
+The artisan draws the design onto the damp leather, then cuts every line with a swivel knife, each cut going about half the leather's thickness.

 The whole process takes hours per wallet.
 When it's done, oil and wax are applied to seal the design and prevent moisture from softening the carved details.
 A well-made hand-tooled wallet develops a patina over the years.
 The raised areas darken from handling while the recessed areas stay lighter — making the design more pronounced with age, not less.